List of diplomatic missions of Belarus

 This is a list of diplomatic missions of Belarus.
-Belarus has been the most eager nation of the former USSR to integrate more closely and to re-engage with former Soviet states, and this is reflected in the location of its missions.
+Belarus has been the most eager nation of the former Soviet Union to integrate more closely and to re-engage with former Soviet states, and this is reflected in the location of its missions.
 The website of the Ministry of Foreign Affairs calls the equivalent of its consulates in Russia "divisions".